libjohn/rfun_flipped/0_prepare.md

 You are receiving this note because you are registered for *Part 1 - getting started, EDA, data wrangling*, \<\< insert date/time \>\>.
-This is a flipped classroom model which means you will come prepared to ask questions based on materials shared in advance.
+This is a flipped classroom model which means you will **come prepared to ask questions based on materials shared in advance**.

-During the workshop, there will be ample time for your questions.
-We will focus on how to use RStudio as a data manipulation tool.
-We will not cover statistical modeling or research design, i.e. areas of specific subject expertise.
+During the workshop, there will be **ample time** for **your questions**. **We will** focus on how to use RStudio as a data manipulation tool. **We will not** cover statistical modeling or research design, i.e. areas of specific subject expertise.
 Email me separately about my consultation services.
 You may leave the interactive (Zoom) session at any time.

 > Brief pre-workshop survey.
 Please complete this now. \<\< insert link
 > to pre-workshop survey \>\>